 Paul Pedroza is working with Christopher Norton of Wheaton, Illinois.

 Mark Jude Poirier

 “A writing life is one full of rejection.
 No matter how successful you are, rejection looms.
 There is very little affirmation.
-I've found teaching and mentoring to be affirming, a nice antidote to the harsh reality of being an artist in 2019.”
+I've found teaching and mentoring to be affirming, a nice antidote to the harsh reality of being an artist in 2020.”

 Mark Jude Poirier is the author of two collections of stories, two novels, and, with Owen King and Nancy Ahn, a graphic novel.
-His books have been New York Times Notable Books of the Year, as well as Barnes & Noble Discover and Waterstone’s UK picks.
+His books have been New York Times Notable Books of the Year, as well as Barnes and Noble Discover and Waterstone’s UK picks.
 In 2018 he won both a Pushcart Prize and an O. Henry Award.
 Films he has written have played at Sundance, the Toronto International Film Festival, MoMA, and the American Film Festival in Deauville.
 He lives in New York.
 He has taught at Harvard, Bennington, Columbia, and the Iowa Writers’ Workshop.

 “When I was working full-time as a journalist in New York City, my creative writing suffered.
 After a long day of writing for newspapers and magazines, I struggled to make myself sit down at a computer again to work.
 I felt I was stagnating and not writing what I wanted to be writing.
 It took moving to Yemen to run a newspaper to spring me from this rut.
 I always tell my students that if they want to make sure they have great stories to tell, they should move somewhere that makes them profoundly uncomfortable and where they know no one, and they will be guaranteed stories.”